neticdk/k8s-workshop/simple-kubernetes-with-ingress/README.md

 # Starting working with kubernetes and ingress

-This just serves as an example of how to work with ingress on a local kubernetes
+This just serves as an example of how to work with ingress on a local kubernetes.

+Make sure your are in the right place in your file system, switch to the `simple-kubernetes-with-ingress`folder

 ## Create the cluster
 We will use a kind cluster in this excercise, because it is easy to construct on your local machine and very easy to tear down as well.
-Kind build on docker and thus you should have docker installed an running.
+Kind builds on docker and thus you should have docker installed an running.

 ```console
 $ kind create cluster --name ingress --config=config.yaml